alexkombie/AKTIN_broker_monitor/README.md

       "label1",
       "label2",
     ],
-    "MINIMUM_DAILY_IMPORTS": "99"
+    "LONG": "Institute of Ninety-Nine"
 ```

 ## Testing

 To test the script, **integration-test.bat** and **integration-test.sh** are attached.
 To run an integration test, a running instance of [Docker](https://www.docker.com/) is required.
 The script will create a container to simulate the [AKTIN Broker Server](https://github.com/aktin/broker/tree/master/broker-server) and a second container to run the scripts on.
+Every class of the scripts, which does not need a connection to Confluence, is tested within the integration tests.